SPARX is a computerised self-help program designed for 12-19 year olds. It was tested with 187 youths from around New Zealand.

 Our research found that SPARX helped teenagers who were feeling down, depressed or anxious.

 Most young people who started the programme finished it and in general most found SPARX to be very helpful.
 Your child can use SPARX as well as getting other types of help.

 If your child might be unsafe or suicidal, get help now.
 We welcome you to try out SPARX and see what it is all about.

 Kia ora.
-SPARX is a computerised self-help program for rangatahi aged 12-19.
+SPARX is a computerised self-help program proven to be of benefit for rangatahi aged 12-19.

 Our research found that SPARX helped rangatahi who were feeling down, depressed or anxious to feel better.
 SPARX is unique as it incorporates a fantasy setting with the use of Māori graphics.

 Rangatahi are also able to customise their playing character with Māori designs.
 Rangatahi reported that they found SPARX to be very helpful, and they learnt self-help skills in order to feel better.